“It’s a hard knock life…”

 When it comes to The Sopranos, you can always count on a poignant ending.
 And when it comes to prestige TV, a poignant ending is the most important part of the show.

-As everyone pays their final respects at Jackie’s funeral, Mazzy Star’s “Look on Down from the Bridge” drifts onto the soundtrack, the introductory organ fanfare befitting of the cemetery burial backdrop.
-It fits perfectly with the final images.
+As everyone pays their final respects at Jackie’s funeral, Mazzy Star’s “Look on Down from the Bridge” drifts onto the soundtrack, the introductory organ fanfare perfectly befitting of the cemetery burial backdrop.
+It fits flawlessly with the final images.

 By now, AJ has gone through his own self-contained arc in which he finds out the truth about his father’s livelihood.
 Meadow offers a knowing glance, as the scene clearly resembles (or pays homage to) Vito Corleone’s funeral in The Godfather.